PSYC BC1001 Introduction to Psychology. 3 points

 Instructor permission required to enroll.
 This course consists of weekly meetings with researchers to discuss the nature of scientific inquiry in psychology; and intellectual, professional, and personal issues in the work of scientists.
 Note that this course cannot be used towards the major but might be useful to a student interested in Psychlogy.
 This course is offered every semester.

 Instructor permission required to enroll.
-The lecture and recitation must be taken together in the same semester.
+This course is comprised of a lecture and a recitation.
 Lecture course introducing students to statistics and its applications to psychological research.
 The course covers basic theory, conceptual underpinnings, and common statistics.
 Recitation section is devoted to discussion of weekly problem assignments.
-Note that students who take ECON BC 2411 cannot also receive credit for PSYC BC 1101/1102.
+Note that students who take ECON BC 2411 cannot also receive credit for PSYC BC 1101.
+This course is offered every semester.